section-engineering-education/engineering-education/content/articles/introduction-to-nextjs-with-typescript-and-firebase-database/index.md

 To initialize it, we will use the following steps:

-First, create an `env.local` file in your project root folder.
+Create an `env.local` file in your project root folder.
 This will host the environmental variables.

 In your Firebase dashboard, navigate to the *project settings*.
 Scroll down to *your apps* section and then to the *SDK setup and configuration*.